bhagi1289/TDD-Python/README.md

 # TDD-Python
-This is code is all of my practise
+This code is for practise